Extracted from Annual Report 2017

+The Company does not have a dedicated investor relations team.
+However, the Company's CEO and CFO are responsible for the Company's communication with shareholders.
 The Board also acknowledges its obligation to furnish timely information to shareholders and ensure that full disclosure of material information to comply with statutory requirements and the Listing Manual of the SGX-ST is made.
-Any price sensitive information will be publicly released on SGXNet first before being announced to any group of investors or analysts.
+Any price sensitive information will be publicly released on SGXNet fi rst before being announced to any group of investors or analysts.

 To keep all stakeholders of the Company updated on the latest announcements, press releases, and stock details of the Company, stakeholders have 24-hour access to the Company's website http://www.yongmaoholdings.com/ and http://www.yongmao.com.cn/.